jhadev/use-form/README.md

-# React hook to gen forms.
+# React hook to generate simple forms.

 _in progress_

+npm install or yarn add @jhadev/use-form

+**uses bootstrap by default** but can be customized.

 ## **usage**